 As mentioned earlier, batteries come into the picture incase of insufficient power or absence of solar.
-Battery-sizing is necessary for off-grid Solar PV infrastructure.
+Besides the consideration of price, capacity, and voltage, battery-sizing is necessary for off-grid solar PV infrastructure.
 Solar PV systems typically require deep cycle batteries.
 These batteries have an advantage of rapidly charging and discharging to a low energy level, making them highly efficient.
 Batteries are rated in Ampere-hours.
 To find the Ampere-hour rating for a given solar PV system calculate the per-day consumption of appliances in watt-hours.
 The standard loss in batteries is typically 20%.
 This accounts for the charging and discharging cycle losses.
 Taking this into account, a loss factor of 1.2 is included in the total power supplied = 1.2 * Total Wh/day.

 Now that we have all the parameters required to calculate the Ampere-hour rating of the battery, the following formula is applied: